-At six-tenths of a mile you’ll reach the St. Mary River.
-Soon after you’ll hear the thunder of crashing water, and in another quarter-mile, will finally reach St. Mary Falls, one of the more spectacular waterfalls in Glacier.
+At six-tenths of a mile hikers will reach the St. Mary River.
+Soon afterwards you'll hear the thunder of crashing water, and in another quarter-mile, will finally arrive at St. Mary Falls, one of the more spectacular waterfalls in Glacier National Park.

 St. Mary Falls drops roughly 35 feet in three separate tiers, with the two largest being the most photogenic.
 A smaller waterfall can be found below the footbridge.
-Even on a hot August day the rush of water forces a cool breeze down the gorge.
-You’ll immediately notice the incredibly beautiful aqua-green color of the pools below the falls.
+Even on a hot August day the rush of water forces a cool breeze down the narrow gorge.
+You'll also notice the incredibly beautiful aqua-green color of the pools just below the falls.

-Look for dippers, also known as water ouzels, nesting and diving under the water in search of food near the falls.
+Look for American dippers, also known as water ouzels, diving under the water in search of food near the falls.
 These small birds usually nest in the area as well.

 Shortly after passing St. Mary Falls the trail begins following Virginia Creek.
 In between St. Mary and Virginia Falls are two very impressive series of cascades and waterfalls, both of which would be notable destinations in and of themselves.
-However, being located between two spectacular waterfalls, the relative aesthetic quality of the two unnamed falls may be somewhat diminished.
-That being said, they’re still well worth a stop.
+However, being located between two absolutely spectacular waterfalls, the relative aesthetic quality of the two unnamed falls may be somewhat diminished.
+That being said, however, they're still well worth a stop.

 At 1.2 miles you'll reach the first unnamed falls, a quite impressive cascade that drops in a series of four separate tiers.
 Unfortunately many people mistake this for Virginia Falls.
 A quarter-of-a-mile up the trail is the second series of cascades and falls.
 Again these are quite impressive and well worth a visit.

 At 1.7 miles hikers will arrive at the Virginia Falls Viewpoint Trail junction.
 Staying towards the left continues along the St. Mary Lake Trail.
-To visit Virginia Falls take the fork to the right, which is called the Virginia Falls Viewpoint Trail, for less than a tenth-of-a-mile to reach the base of the upper falls.
+To visit Virginia Falls hikers should take the right fork.
+The base of the upper falls is less than a tenth-of-a-mile from this junction.